-I usually associate flourless or almost-flourless chocolate cake with France, but I recently discovered an outstanding Italian version.
+I usually associate flourless chocolate cake with France, but I recently discovered an outstanding Italian version.
 Based on a recipe from Dolci, Italy’s Sweets, this Torta Tenerina from the Emilia-Romagna city of Ferrara is absolutely fantastic.

 Baked in a 9 inch round pan, the Torta Tenerina is known for its soft and tender texture.
 The chocolate-rich dessert rises and forms a flaky shell as it bakes, then collapses and settles as it cools.
 I was expecting it to be good, considering it’s hard to ruin this type of cake, but this version was probably the best I’ve ever had.

 Before making Dolci’s Torta Tenerina I found several other versions with similar but slightly different ratios.
 This particular version is gluten-free since it uses cornstarch instead of flour, but many versions do use a few tablespoons of flour.
 For now I’ll stick with this recipe.
 Not only is it over the top in terms of taste and texture, the recipe is easy to remember.
 It has 7 tablespoons butter, 7 oz chocolate and 7 oz of sugar (1 cup sugar = 7 oz by weight).
 This should help you out if you ever have to go on a reality cooking show and need to have a dessert recipe memorized – you’ve got 777 plus 4 eggs and 2 T. cornstarch!